Emily Hobhouse: Fawcett Commission

-When Hobhouse returned to England she received scathing criticism and hostility from the British government and many of the media, but eventually succeeded in obtaining more funding to help the Boer civilians.
+When Hobhouse returned to England, she received criticism and hostility from the British government and the press.
 The British Liberal leader at the time, Sir Henry Campbell-Bannerman, denounced what he called the "methods of barbarism".
 The British government eventually agreed to set up the Fawcett Commission to investigate her claims, under Millicent Fawcett, which corroborated her account of the shocking conditions.
+However, Hobhouse was never acknowledged for her contribution in their report.

-Hobhouse returned to Cape Town in October 1901, was not permitted to land and was eventually deported five days after arriving, no reason being given.
+Hobhouse returned to Cape Town in October 1901, but was not permitted to land, and was deported five days after arriving.
+The government agreed she should not be allowed back into the country.

 She felt she never received justice for her work.
 Early the next year Hobhouse went to Lake Annecy in the French Alps where she wrote the book The Brunt of the War and Where it Fell on what she had seen during the war in South Africa.